AnurajRamesh/LangChain-PDF-Information-Extraction-Pipeline/README.md

 ## Usage

-1. Set your OpenAI API key in .env:
+1. Set your OpenAI API key in .env file:

 OPENAI_API_KEY=your_openai_api_key_here

-2. Update the PDF_PATH in main.py if using a different PDF.
+2. Update the PDF_PATH in Langchain_pdf_information_extraction.py if using a different PDF.

 Run the pipeline: